zanminkian/git-validator/packages/git-validator/README.md

 ### `pre-commit` Stage

 The `pre-commit` file we wrote lints your staged code before the commit is made.
 We use [eslint](https://www.npmjs.com/package/eslint) with [@zanminkian/eslint-config](https://www.npmjs.com/package/@zanminkian/eslint-config) config to check the committing code.

+## Commands

+There are some convenient built-in commands within `git-validator`.
+We encourage you to use them instead of `eslint`.

+- `git-validator lint [dir]`: lint code using `eslint` command under the hood.
+- `git-validator lint --fix [dir]` lint and fix code using `eslint --fix` command under the hood.

 ## Advanced Usage